Award Winning Alpacas of Peruvian/Accoyo Color

 I had dinner with some very experienced chute owning alpaca breeders the other night and they asked me " Don, how do you keep the alpaca from thrashing around in your PacaTrapper?"

-I told them that I would let them know the day an alpaca thrashes around in a PacaTrapper because he is very upset that he is standing hitched up to a barn post.
-You see folks, while a halter trained alpaca is "pacatrapped", he sees nothing but a barn post and feels nothing to get stressed about.
+I told them through the eyes of alpaca, the alpaca sees nothing more than a Hitching post while using a PacaTrapper.
+You see folks, while a halter-trained alpaca is "pacatrapped", he sees nothing threatening to get stressed about.
 Make sense?
-All straps are above and behind their head or below their chin and since they can only see a post straight ahead, AND since you didn't have to push them into the chute, they just don't see a reason to get upset.
+All straps are above and behind their head or below their chin and since they can only see a post straight ahead, AND since you didn't have to push and muscle them into the chute, they just don't see a reason to get upset.

-Thats not to say that you will never get an alpaca that will not like being in the PacaTrapper, but to say that OVERALL, their attitudes are much improved over other chute type systems.
+That's not to say that you will never get an alpaca that will not like being in the PacaTrapper, but to say that OVERALL, their attitudes are much improved over other chute or sling type systems.
 We have panic snaps provided for quick releasing of alpacas that are upset, just as a safety precaution.

 Image: